awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view-console.md

      Choose **View summary** to see execution details, such as the execution ID, source trigger, and the name of the next stage\.
    + Choose the pipeline and choose **View history**\.

-   The diagram below shows a stage occupied by a pipeline execution and expecting an inbound execution\.
-The stage has a disabled transition, and the execution waiting to enter the stage is the inbound execution\.
-The inbound execution has successfully completed the first stage and will enter the second stage when the transition is enabled\.
-Note how the **Source** stage and the **Deploy** stage have a different pipeline execution ID\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/inbound-executions.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 ## View pipeline execution source revisions \(console\)<a name="pipelines-source-revisions-console"></a>

 You can view details about source artifacts \(output artifact that originated in the first stage of a pipeline\) that are used in an execution of a pipeline\.
 The details include identifiers, such as commit IDs, check\-in comments, and, when you use the CLI, version numbers of pipeline build actions\.
 For some revision types, you can view and open the URL of the commit\.
 Source revisions are made up of the following: